qwaneu/qwaneu.github.io/_posts/2016-09-29-don-reinertsen-agile-cambridge.md

 #### Can we change payoff functions?

 Fast feedback reduces loss from bad outcomes, fast feedback enables exploitation of good outcomes.
+Venture capitalists exploit this.
+How do I end up amplifying the payoffs on the positive tail, while reducing the costs on the negative tail?

+### Creating asymmetries

+* Create fast feedback
+* Enable fast decision-making
+* Engineer payoff functions

+Payoff as asymmetries are not accidental, they are the result of deliberate management choices.